scicloj/noj/README.md

 * .. and documentation that shows you how to use the different libraries together
 * (and if you want: a 'devcontainer' setup which is known to work with the native parts of the libraries)

-Noj is a library that does not add any API of its own.
+Noj is a Clojure library that is also released as a Jupyter kernel (see below).
 It includes the [underlying libraries](https://scicloj.github.io/noj/noj_book.underlying_libraries.html) as dependencies, and adds documentation and integration tests (which are mostly derived from the documentation, thus verifying its correctness).